Are you looking for a Tennis Elbow Brace for your Elbow Tendonitis?

 If you have new Tennis Elbow pain or old, chronic Tennis Elbow, it is likely that your doctor will recommend that you wear a Tennis Elbow Brace.

-The reasons for this fall into two categories:
+In theory, the reasons for a brace being prescribed fall into two categories:

 The theory is...if you have a Repetitive Strain Injury like Tennis Elbow, then let’s immobilize it to